 Or take Ricky Joe Mitchell, who is paying $500,000 to his former employer.
-He successfully sabotaged the company’s systems, but fortunately for the company a person without the ability to change the network was managing the network management process.
-Had Mitchell’s lawyers been able to point to a lack of segregation, and ask the jury to ponder whether somebody ELSE did the evil deed, they’d be $500,000 poorer.
+He successfully sabotaged the company’s systems, but fortunately for the company, a person without the ability to change the network was monitoring the network.
+Had Mitchell’s lawyers been able to point to a lack of segregation, and ask the jury to ponder whether somebody ELSE did the evil deed, Ricky Joe would be $500,000 richer.

 Your CFO totally buys into the extra staff necessary to keep Separation of Duties in his or her accounting department.
 For example, the separation of duties concept prohibits the assignment of responsibility to one person for the acquisition of assets, their custody, and the related record keeping.
 Another example: one person can place an order to buy an asset, but a different person must record the transaction in the accounting records.
 This is not done in accounting just to prevent malicious activity or fraud.
 It is a best practice that prevents mistakes.

 Your CFO knows that, without Separation of Duties, it is more likely that errors, duplication or omissions can occur.
 Without Separation of Duties, more than one person may make the same purchases, resulting in duplication, and waste.
 Or, products may be received by mistake from a supplier that was not even ordered.